Equinor: Lobbying

 Equinor engages professional lobbyists to represent its interests in various jurisdictions.
-In South Australia, they were represented by the firm Hawker Britton.
+In South Australia, its is represented by Hawker Britton.

 Environmental record

 Statoil was responsible for 0.52% of global industrial greenhouse gas emissions from 1988 to 2015.

 Equinor and Shell were planning on building a gas-fired powerplant in Norway that would infuse CO2 underground or beneath the seabed, but they discarded the plan due to economic reasons.
 Equinor has injected CO2 into the Utsira formation on the Sleipner gas field for environmental storage purposes since 1996.
 Natural gas (methane) containing approximately 8.5% CO2 is produced on the Sleipner Vest field.
 The gas is transported to the Sleipner Treatment platform, where the CO2 is removed.
 The gas is exported to the UK, Germany, and Belgium, and the CO2 is injected into the Utsira formation.

+Equinor is also a founding member of Methane Guiding Principles, an industry consortium that aims to reduce methane emissions throughout the oil and gas supply chain.

 Sponsorship

 Equinor sponsors talents in art, education, and sports through the program Morgendagens helter (Tomorrow's heroes).

 Two musical prizes are included in the program.
-As of 2013, the grant for both awards is of 1 million NOK (about $166,000).
+As of 2013, the grant for both awards is of 1 million NOK (about $95,000).
 The Statoil classical music award has been awarded since 1999.
 The Statoil stipend to a Norwegian pop/rock artist or group has been awarded since 2008 during the by:Larm festival and is meant to stimulate an international career.

 The program also includes an art prize, Statoils kunstpris, that has been awarded every second year since 2007 to a talented artist in Norway.
-The grant is 500,000 NOK (about $83,000) which makes it Norway's largest prize of its kind.
+The grant is 500,000 NOK (about $48,000) which makes it Norway's largest prize of its kind.

 Sponsorship for sports includes support for football and skiing.
 Sponsorship for education focuses on natural sciences and included a yearly competition for high school students in Norway where Statoils realfagspris is awarded.

 Statoil was an official sponsor of the 2011 FIS Nordic World Ski Championships that was held in Oslo.